 The 10 Commandments of God are unchangeable

-However, this verse is often used to interpret the “fulfillment of the law” as an abolition of the law.
-Anyone who argues in this way would also have to ask themselves what, for example, officials should do the next day if they “fulfil” their duty today.
-However, this interpretation is only possible if the next verse is no longer quoted.
-Otherwise, the validity of the laws of God emerges clearly.
+However, this verse is often used to interpret the “fulfillment of the law” as the abolition of the law.
+Anyone who argues in this way would also have to ask themselves what tasks an official would still have the next day if he or she “fulfilled” his or her duty today.
+This interpretation is only possible if the immediately next verse is simply ignored.
+Otherwise the validity of God’s laws becomes clear.

 Matthew 5:18: “For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.”